Shuffle

 6. Complete the purchase process by creating an account and providing your payment details.

-3. Buying bitcoin cash from a centralized cryptocurrency exchange
+3. Buying Bitcoin Cash from a centralized cryptocurrency exchange

-Here's the usual flow for buying bitcoin cash from an exchange:
+Here's the usual flow for buying Bitcoin Cash from an exchange:

 2. Create an account and verify your identity as required.